mlesniak/go-playground/README.md

 - [ ] Cache token to prevent accessing keycloak on each request
 - [ ] Add integration tests
 - [ ] Add swagger
+- [ ] Do we want a custom context?